 Idea pins are definitely hot content on Pinterest right now.
 The platform is favouring these short pieces of native content so utilising them in your plan is smart!
 But to really make use of Idea pins you really want to be incorporating video!
 Pexels is one of the largest platforms for finding stock and royalty-free images and videos!
 Running a search on this database is a great way to quickly find suitable video content that you can incorporate in your Pinterest content.

 Tailwind is probably the best-known Pinterest scheduling program around and for good reason!
 It is a Pinterest approved partner program and offers the ability to schedule content in advance.
 Creating and sharing content on the fly is not only stressful, but it almost always takes longer than when you batch and schedule your content.
-I love that the program automatically sets time slots in the schedule based upon audience interaction so you know you are getting your content out to your audience at the right time.
+I love that the program automatically sets time slots in the schedule based upon audience interaction.
+This ensures you are getting your content out to your audience at the right time.
 Tailwind is invaluable for managing all of the content and as such, it is probably the most time-saving Pinterest tool in my business.

 If you love spreadsheets you are going to LOVE Airtable!
 And if you don’t love spreadsheets you are probably going to love this tool anyway!
-Airtable is an essential part of planning my content for each client as this is where we plan out which links to use, what titles and descriptions should be used, and allows me to easily and quickly manage each task and stage in the Pinterest pinning process.
+Airtable is an essential part of planning my content for each client.
+This is where we plan out which links to use, what titles and descriptions should be used.
+Airtable allows me to easily and quickly manage each task and stage in the Pinterest pinning process.
 It also offers the ability to create dropdown lists to categorise your content, add images and collaborators, as well as add in notes.
 Using Airtable also helps me to keep track of which products and core content have been pinned so I can quickly identify fresh content to work with.

 How can these tools help you save time when it comes to creating your own Pinterest content?

 At the end of the day, my goal is to generate high-quality traffic AND conversions using excellent content.
-This requires strategy and making use of the best time-saving Pinterest Tools for business so that I know exactly what content to create and I have the tools to create those pins.
+This requires strategy and making use of the best time-saving Pinterest Tools for business.
+With the help of these tools I know exactly what content to create and have the tools to get that content onto the platform.
 Pinterest is an absolute powerhouse when used properly for your business.
 With 320 million users monthly there is a huge potential to bring extra traffic to your website.
 Using these 5 tools will help you plan, create and manage your Pinterest content.

 Want to steal my time-saving plan to create engaging Pinterest Content for a whole month??